redhat-capgemini-exchange/devsecops-config/README.md

 # devsecops-config

-This is a generic implementation of a GitOps application delivery workflow on Red Hat OpenShift.
+This is a generic implementation of a GitOps workflow for secure, revision and audit-proof application delivery on Red Hat OpenShift.

 It uses several technologies such as: